Shaurabhmishra/IEducate/README.md

 # IEducate
-Here is the link to visit :- [a link](https://shaurabhmishra.github.io/IEducate/)
+Here is the link to visit :- [click Here](https://shaurabhmishra.github.io/IEducate/)